bakkeshks/bakkeshks/README.md

 # Hey, I'm Bakkesh KS

-Hi, I'm a solo founder who loves working with AI. building AI agents, SaaS products, marketplace apps and web scraping tools with a goal of reaching $1M ARR.
+Hi, I'm a solo founder who loves working with AI. building with a goal of reaching $1M ARR.

 ## 💼 What I’m Working On

 - I build MVPs for startups and founders
-- Currently building SaaS tools, scrapers, and marketplace apps
+- Currently building SaaS, AI Agents,  web scrapers and marketplace apps

 ## 🛠️ My Tech Stack